limelight-development/linux-4.1.6-xxxx-std-ipv6-64-hz1000/README.md

-# LimeLight - Linux Kernel 4.1.6
+# (Old) LimeLight - Linux Kernel 4.1.6

+> Archived and published for educational purpose.

 This 4.1.6 kernel is perfectly configured for gameserver systems.